faerov/SCP-CB-Faerov-Mod/README.md

   This should be placed in the same directory as your program's executable.

-- • Note: Blitz3D SMBF uses the dynamic version of the fmod audio lib.
+- **Note:** Blitz3D SMBF uses the dynamic version of the fmod audio lib.